World Heavyweight Championship (WWE, 2002–2013)

 The 2002 to 2013 version of the World Heavyweight Championship was a men's professional wrestling world heavyweight championship created and promoted by the American promotion WWE.
-It was the second world championship to be created by the company, after their original world title, the WWE Championship (1963).
-The title was one of two top championships in the company from 2002 to 2006 and from 2010 to 2013, complementing the WWE Championship, and one of three top championships from 2006 to 2010 with the addition of the ECW World Heavyweight Championship.
+It was the second world championship to be created by the company, after their original world title, the WWE Championship (1963), but third used by the company, including the WCW Championship (2001).
+The title was one of two top championships in the company from 2002 to 2006 and from 2010 to 2013, complementing the WWE Championship, and one of three top championships from 2006 to 2010 with the addition of the ECW Championship.

 Established in September 2002, its creation came as a result of the WWE Undisputed Championship becoming exclusive to the SmackDown brand which left Raw without a world title due to the introduction of the brand split.
-Raw then created the World Heavyweight Championship and the title was awarded to Triple H. The titles moved between the brands on different occasions (usually as a result of the WWE Draft) until August 29, 2011, when all programming became full roster "supershows".
+Raw then created the World Heavyweight Championship and the title was awarded to Triple H. The titles moved between the WWE brands on different occasions (usually as a result of the WWE Draft) until August 29, 2011, when all programming became full roster "supershows".

 The World Heavyweight Championship was retired at TLC: Tables, Ladders & Chairs on December 15, 2013, when it was unified with the WWE Championship with Randy Orton recognized as the final champion.
 The title was one of five to be represented by the historic Big Gold Belt, introduced in 1986.
-Its heritage can be traced back to the first world heavyweight championship, thereby giving the belt a legacy over 100 years old, the oldest in the world.
+Its heritage can be traced back to the original version of the World Heavyweight Wrestling Championship, which was the first recognized world championship, thereby giving the belt a legacy over 100 years old, the oldest in the world.